vahidhedayati/grails-queuemail-plugin/README.md

 configuration as shown to match with above names.
 In the most basic form if you add the following to your Config.groovy or application.groovy

-## Example configuration for gmail on grails 2 application
+## Example configuration for grails 2
 ```groovy

 queuemail {